ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 Manage test case details
 ------------------------

-To view a test case's details and update its metadata you need to click on the test case's row, displayed in the **Test cases** table of the :ref:`test suite details page<domains__test_suite_test_case_list>`.
+To view a test case's details and update its metadata you need to click on the test case's row, displayed in the **Test cases** tab of the :ref:`test suite details page<domains__test_suite_test_case_list>`.

 .. figure:: ../screenshots/admin_domains_test_cases.PNG